-Performing: You are expected to take lessons on one instrument or voice.
+Performing: It is highly advantageous and recommended to take lessons on one instrument or voice.
+If finances prevent this from being a viable option please see Mrs McKinnell to discuss an alternative arrangement.
+Financial support will be arranged for pupil premium students.
 The course requires that you also perform with others and are observed doing so by your school music teacher, therefore you will be expected to take part in extra-curricular school music activities throughout the two years.
 There will be many opportunities for solo and ensemble performances (performing with others).
 One solo and one ensemble piece are entered for the examination.
 One of the pieces performed has to link to an area of study.
 The performance must be at least four minutes long.